ngeodesic-ai/ngf-alpha/small-benchmarks/quickstart.md

 ```

 ## Advanced Usage
-Use this for scoping new models (eg, GPT-large)
+Use this section for scoping new models (eg, GPT-large)

 ### 4. A/B test evaluation
 Runs Stage-11 A/B evaluation tests on GPT-2 with NGF hooks.
 Supports multiple modes (Stock, Warp, Warp+Detect, Warp+Detect+Denoise) and logs convergence metrics, burst dynamics, and denoiser telemetry for prompt sets.
 Useful for side-by-side comparisons of baseline vs NGF-augmented reasoning.